aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 5. Once you have compiled contract code, the `Deploy` button will be activated.

-TODO: We should tell them when to use it.

 ## Step 6: Interact with a Move module.

 :::info